BY CARRIE CLOWER

 In early 2022, ShellCast debuted as a digital tool helping shellfish growers across North Carolina’s coast better prepare for last-minute lease closures.
-This year, ShellCast is expanding along the south Atlantic coast to benefit shellfish growers in Florida and South Carolina.
+With 2023 on the horizon, ShellCast is expanding along the south Atlantic coast to benefit shellfish growers in Florida and South Carolina.

 Initial development of ShellCast was funded by North Carolina Sea Grant as a core research project for its 2020-2022 cycle.

 Prior to this expansion, the ShellCast team — led by Natalie Nelson, an engineering researcher at NC State — coordinated a pilot program for users to test the app.
 Participants in the pilot provided feedback that the ShellCast team then used to make improvements to the app before publicly releasing it.

 Nelson anticipates expansion of the app into South Carolina by early 2023 and later into Florida – new waters and new uses.

 Nelson and her team received funding from the Southeast Coastal Ocean Observing Regional Association (SECOORA) as part of a grant aimed at connecting important coastal tools and expanding their use across the southeast.
 The other two applications receiving grant funding alongside ShellCast are the University of South Carolina’s How’s the Beach? and Mote Marine Laboratory and Aquarium’s Beach Conditions Reporting System.

 Expanding ShellCast into South Carolina is relatively straightforward, a near “copy-paste” of many elements in the NC app as Nelson describes it.

 But making ShellCast available to Florida shellfish growers is a bit more complicated.